 Jira is an established player for agile project management.
 For many, Jira is the household name for issue tracking software.

 However, Jira is not open source.
 OpenProject is – and offers quite similar features.
+On top, OpenProject provides you with the choice of either a cloud or on-premises edition.
 Let’s compare Jira and OpenProject.

 Issue & task tracking

 Both Jira and OpenProject offer sophisticated issue tracking with custom fields and workflow customization.